Kyoto Koka University ロゴ

 Example of Research Topics: Providing breakfast to track and field teams

-To be active in the food business field, the course goes beyond the boundaries of conventional dietitian training.
+To be active in the food business field, the learning goes beyond the boundaries of conventional dietitian training.
 From production to sales and PR activities related to menu development, covering all aspects of "Food".
-Through overseas training and other programs, students will be exposed to different cultures and values, training nutritionists who can develop a diverse range of food products.
+Through overseas training and other programs, students will be exposed to different cultures and values, training them to become dietitians capable of advancing diverse approaches to food.

 Example of Research Topics: Developing baked donuts for those with egg allergy

-Observing and experiencing the handiwork of artisans – Kyoto's Food Culture
+Observing and experiencing the artisan craftsmanship – Kyoto's Food Culture

-Students learn about the history and characteristics of Kyoto confectionery in classroom lectures.
-After which, they will observe the handiwork of Kyoto confectionery artisans up close, and actually experience confectionery making during practical training.
-Through such hands-on learning, students will be exposed to Kyoto's deep culinary arts and acquire a sensitivity to enjoy food using all of their five senses.
+Students learn about the history and characteristics of Kyoto confectionery in classroom lectures first.
+Then, they will observe the handiwork of Kyoto confectionery artisans up close, and actually experience confectionery making during practical training.
+Through such hands-on learning, students will be exposed to Kyoto's deep culinary arts and acquire a sensitivity to enjoy food using the five senses.

 Learning Kyoto's food culture through a menu development project with JA Zen-Noh Kyoto